 This is a link to a webinar organised to offer support for students taking on research projects.
 My contribution was based on my book Making the Most of Your Research Journal.

 methods: 82 Results found.

-This is an example of an ethnographic poem, the output of poetic inquiry and analysis within Embodied Inquiry from my research with academics.
+This poem about full ethical approval is the outcome of poetic inquiry and analysis within Embodied Inquiry from my research with academics.

 This post is a link to a recording from my presentation "Disclosure Dances" presented on the 30 June 2021 at the UCL Institute of Education.